How do I view an assignment in a course using Assignment Enhancements as a student?

 If your course includes Multiple Grading Periods, you can view assignments by grading period .
 You can search for an assignment by typing an assignment title or a keyword in the Search for assignment field .
 By default, assignments on the Assignments Index page display by due date.
 To view assignments by type (assignment, discussion, quiz), click the Type button .

-The Assignment Summary header displays the assignment title, due date, number of allowed attempts, availability dates, points possible, and which submission your score is calculated from.
+The Assignment Summary header displays the assignment title, due date, and points possible .
 Not all assignments may have a due date.

-To view feedback or add an assignment comment for your instructor, click the View Feedback button .
+To add an assignment comment for your instructor, click the Add Comment button .

 If your instructor added assignment instructions, they display in the Details section .